Trans Mountain pipeline: Secwépemc opposition

 In early October 2020, a protest camp was set up along the Thompson River, along the proposed route of the expansion.
-One of the residents of the Thompson River camp was Secwépemc matriarch Miranda Dick, who told reporters there were an average of 20 people at the camp as of October 5.
-At the time it was set up, Kúkpi7 Casimir said she had no issue with the protest camp, so long as health and safety guidelines were followed.
+One of the protesters, Secwépemc matriarch Miranda Dick, said that there were an average of 20 people at the camp as of October 5.
+At the time it was set up, Chief Casimir said she had no issue with the protest camp, so long as health and safety guidelines were followed.
 On October 9, in response to TMX workers being seen surveying in preparation to drill under the river, the camp was moved directly in the way of the expansion.
 On October 10, the Secwépemc delivered a cease and desist notice to TMX for the second time.
 On October 11 it was moved again due to a chemical leak in the river.
-By October 15, the RCMP had begun arresting people connected to the camp, including Hereditary Chief Segwses, Loralie Dick, April Thomas, Billie Pierre and Romilly Cavanaugh.
-In February 2020, Segwses and his daughter gave themselves up for arrest for participating in the 2020 Canadian pipeline and railway protests, in order to prevent the RCMP from snuffing a sacred fire as well as to prevent the escalation of a confrontation.

-On October 17, 2020, Dick cut her hair in ceremony before the gates of the expansion project.
-Soon after the ceremony, she and four other women were arrested by RCMP officers.
-One was arrested without charges, while the other four are set to appear in court in January 2021.
-In a statement released the following day, TteS Kúkpi7 Rosanne Casimir thanked the RCMP for maintaining peace and order and stated that she and the elected council did not endorse the protesters.
-TteS is one of several First Nations bands that have signed agreements with Trans Mountain.
-Casimir's statement asserted that the council "[had] not sold or ceded or given anything away" but that "[they had] upheld [their] jurisdictional rights."
+By October 15, the RCMP had begun arresting people connected to the camp.

-Phase III consultations (November 2018-)
+Phase III consultations

-In response to the Federal Court's overturning the federal authorization of Trans Mountain, the Canadian Government "reinitiated Phase III consultations" with Natural Resources Canada as lead and Justice Frank Iacobucci appointed by the government to oversee consultations.
+In response to the Federal Court's overturning the federal authorization of Trans Mountain, the Canadian government "reinitiated Phase III consultations" with Natural Resources Canada as lead and Justice Frank Iacobucci appointed by the government to oversee consultations.
 An NEB panel heard three weeks of Indigenous traditional testimony with 117 Indigenous groups impacted by the pipeline, beginning on November 19, with sessions in Calgary, Victoria and Nanaimo.